NoroffFEU/development-platforms/src/content/docs/devtools/Docker/docker-case-study.md

     3. When the installations is done, select Close to complete the installation process

 - **Docker Desktop on Linux**
-    1. Download the correct package and install it with the corresponnding package manager:
+    1. Download the correct package and install it with the corresponding package manager:
     [Install on Debian](https://docs.docker.com/desktop/install/debian/)
     [Install on Fedora](https://docs.docker.com/desktop/install/fedora/)
     [Install on Ubuntu](https://docs.docker.com/desktop/install/ubuntu/)